-The war in the Ukraine continues to contribute to increased raw material prices and rising global energy markets, although some manufacturers are experiencing short term increases in profits due to the maturity of commodity hedging positions on several raw materials.
-The temporary shortage of wiring harnesses appears to have been broadly resolved.
+The war in the Ukraine has contributed significantly to increased raw material prices and rising global energy markets, although some manufacturers also experienced short term increases in profits due to the maturity of commodity hedging positions on several raw materials.
+The temporary shortage of wiring harnesses appears to have been broadly resolved and in recent weeks there are signs that commodity prices are now starting to slow.
+Container prices and shipping costs are also reducing from their previous highs and oil prices are markedly lower than they were last month, but wholesale gas prices continue to increase, despite Russia re-opening the pipeline to mainland Europe and the global inflation outlook remains complex.